 A new site has been launched by the National Coalition of Victims in Action called “Family Watchdog.”
 The site uses a local map search function powered by Google which then displays sex offenders in specific geographical areas.
 One can search by address, city, state and zip code.

 “Can duplicate content hurt me?”
 This is a question that comes up in forums on almost a weekly basis.
 So what are some scenarios where duplicate can exist and what can web site owners do to make sure duplicate content doesn’t come back to haunt them?

 First of all some practical tips from panelists on a recent session dealing with duplicate content issues at Search Engine Strategies New York.

 It all started when Geico sued Google on the issue of allowing keywords that Geico claimed were protected by trademark to trigger sponsored ads by the competition.
 Now in the latest of suits involving this ongoing issue, Check ‘n Go has sued Google in federal court in Ohio, stating that the search engine permits other payday lenders to purchase ads that appear when the trademarked phrase “check n go” is typed in.
-In their suit, they have asked a federal court to halt the practice.

 You have no doubt seen the commercials from credit card company Capital One where they use the phrase, “What’s in your wallet?”
 A recent post of almost the same title by Debra Mastaler has her talking about paid links, link bait, tagging and article writing.

 She first visits the fact that the link buying zeal of last year has kind of of died out.

 In case you missed it, Danny Sullivan of Search Engine Watch was recently featured on ABC’s Nightline in a story about Google’s refusal to hand over search data to the Bush administration.
 Danny got some great air time and of course did an excellent job giving his views on the situation.